tagspaces/documentation/docs/installation.md

 ./TagSpaces.app/Contents/MacOS/TagSpaces -p
 ```

-This will start the app in portable mode and create the `_tsprofile_` folder in the current folder.
+This will start the app in portable mode and create the `tsprofile` folder in the current folder.
 All the setting for the portable version will be stored in this folder.

 ### Updating the Portable Version

 To update a portable version of TagSpaces (e.g., on a USB stick), you simply need to replace the existing files and directories with the updated ones from the new installation package.
-Since the tag library and locations are stored in the `_tsprofile_` folder during portable mode, special care should be taken to preserve this folder during the update.
+Since the tag library and locations are stored in the `tsprofile` folder during portable mode, special care should be taken to preserve this folder during the update.
 Follow these steps to upgrade:

 1. Rename your existing `tagspaces` folder (e.g., to `tagspaces_old`).
 2. Extract the new TagSpaces zip file, which will create a fresh `tagspaces` folder.
-3. Copy or move the `_tsprofile_` folder from the old `tagspaces_old` directory into the newly created `tagspaces` folder.
+3. Copy or move the `tsprofile` folder from the old `tagspaces_old` directory into the newly created `tagspaces` folder.

-:::tip
+:::caution
-**Important:** Do **not** delete the `_tsprofile_` folder as it contains crucial data for your portable TagSpaces setup.
+**Important:** Do **not** delete the `tsprofile` folder as it contains crucial data for your portable TagSpaces setup.
 :::

 ### Portable Mode with the AppImage Package (Linux Only)